enkyuan/connect_app/README.md

 ### env variables

 * variables used in testing are the pocketbase endpoint & merchant id for stripe
-* by default, `http://localhost:8090` is the default url for pocketbase
+* `http://localhost:8090` is the default url for pocketbase
 * when adding variables, name them according the following convention, i.e., `EXPO_PUBLIC_VARIABLE_NAME=<value>`
 * use `process.env.EXPO_PUBLIC_VARIABLE_NAME` when reading a variable